Force over Distance: Chapter 21

 “What’s going on?”
 Eli asked, edgily splitting his attention between Young and their six.

-//You see the problem, right?// Young asked, projecting an imaging of the docking port at the scientist.
+//You see the problem, right?// Young projected an image of the docking port at the scientist.

-Rush searched for another solution, his mind flipping through ideas at a breathtaking pace until finally—
+Rush searched for another solution, flipping through ideas at a breathtaking pace until finally—

 //Yes,// Young projected.
 He locked eyes with Rush.
 “Let’s try it,” he mouthed silently.

 “Did you guys just make a secret plan?”
-Eli murmured.
+Eli whispered.

 Young held a finger to his lips, then motioned everyone in, displaying the datapad in his hand.
 As they watched, the final set of four blinking dots vanished from the detector, through the docking port.

-He pointed to the seed ship’s nearest shuttle.
+When he was sure he had everyone’s attention, he pointed to the seed ship’s shuttle.

 “The shuttle?”
-Eli whispered, his voice barely audible.
+Eli hissed.
 “Are you crazy?
 We don’t even know if it’s operational.”

-“Unfortunately, the docking port is a no go,” Young whispered back.
+“The docking port’s a no go,” Young said.

-“They’re gathering there,” Chloe confirmed, her eyelids flickering.
+“They’re gathering there.”
+Chloe’s eyelids flickered.
 “Waiting for us.
 We won’t make it.”

 Eli looked at her, a pained expression on his face.
 He nodded.